Alawi dynasty

 The 'Alawi dynasty (سلالة العلويين الفيلاليين) – also rendered in English as Alaouite, 'Alawid, or Alawite – is the current Moroccan royal family and reigning dynasty.
 They are an Arab Sharifian dynasty and claim descent from the Islamic prophet Muhammad through his grandson, Hasan ibn Ali.
 Their ancestors originally migrated to the Tafilalt region, in present-day Morocco, from Yanbu on the coast of the Hejaz in the 12th or 13th century.

 The dynasty rose to power in the 17th century, beginning with Mawlay al-Sharif who was declared sultan of the Tafilalt in 1631.
 His son Al-Rashid, ruling from 1664 to 1672, was able to unite and pacify the country after a long period of regional divisions caused by the weakening of the Saadi Sultanate, establishing the Alawi Sultanate that succeeded it.
 His brother Isma'il presided over a period of strong central rule between 1672 and 1727, one of the longest reigns of any Moroccan sultan.
 After Isma'il's death, the country was plunged into disarray as his sons fought over his succession, but order was re-established under the long reign of Muhammad ibn Abdallah in the second half of the 18th century.
 The 19th century was marked by the growing influence of European powers.

 The 'Alawis ruled as sovereign sultans up until 1912, when the French protectorate and Spanish protectorate were imposed on Morocco.
 They were retained as symbolic sultans under colonial rule.
 When the country regained its independence in 1956, Mohammed V, who had supported the nationalist cause, resumed the 'Alawi role as independent head of state.
 Shortly afterwards, in 1957, he adopted the title of "King" instead of "Sultan".
 His successors, Hassan II and Mohammed VI (the current reigning monarch), have continued the dynasty's rule under the same title.
 Today, the Moroccan government is officially a constitutional monarchy, but the king retains strong authoritarian power over the state and public affairs, despite some political reforms in recent decades.

 Name and etymology

-The dynasty claims descent from Muhammad via Hasan, the son of Ali.
-The name Alawi (علوي) stems either from the name of Ali (the father of Hasan), from which the dynasty ultimately traces its descent, or from the name of the dynasty's early founder Ali al-Sharif of the Tafilalt.
-Historians sometimes also refer to the dynasty as the "Filali Sharifs", in reference to their origin from the Tafilalt.
+The dynasty claims descent from Muhammad via Hasan ibn Ali.
+The name Alawi (علوي) stems either from the name of Ali, from which the dynasty ultimately traces its descent, or from the name of the dynasty's early founder, Sharif ibn Ali of the Tafilalt region.
+Historians sometimes also refer to the dynasty as the 'Filali Sharifs', in reference to their origin from the Tafilalt.

-The honorific title mawlay (also transliterated as mulay or moulay), meaning "my lord", was also commonly used in conjunction with the names of sultans.
+The honorific title moulay, "my lord", was also commonly used in conjunction with sultans' names.